-- 290. Generally the significance of components will be assessed based on the size of their balance sheets and profit and loss accounts/income statements.
+- 292. Generally the significance of components will be assessed based on the size of their balance sheets and profit and loss accounts/income statements.
 However, it is important that the group auditor is also alert to the risk of material misstatement arising from the nature of the entity's activities as well as its geographical location, regulatory environment, macro-economic factors, technological disruptions and other factors.
-For example a poor control environment in a small remote treasury operation or a small retail bank may lead to errors of a size that are disproportionate to the size of the entity, even if a full scope audit is not conducted.
-Other factors to consider may include operations in foreign jurisdictions that are exposed to factors such as heightened government intervention in areas of trade and fiscal policy and currency and dividend movements and a lack of permissions to conduct certain banking activities in foreign jurisdictions. - 291.
+For example a poor control environment in a small remote treasury operation or a small retail bank may lead to errors of a size that are disproportionate to the size of the entity concerned.
+This risk may be mitigated by testing certain controls in and over the entity, even if a full scope audit is not conducted.
+Other factors to consider may include operations in foreign jurisdictions that are exposed to factors such as heightened government intervention in areas of trade and fiscal policy and currency and dividend movements and a lack of permissions to conduct certain banking activities in foreign iurisdictions. - 293.
 Practical issues may also present themselves in relation to restrictions on accessing and sharing of information in certain jurisdictions.
 The group auditor considers such issues in at the planning stage of the group audit and how to mitigate them.